epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <p style="flex: 1; text-align: justify">
     We observe that the majority of actors (238,517) have not performed in their home countries, suggesting that many have had to travel abroad to advance their acting careers.
-It would now be interesting to explore in which countries the most popular actors perform in or if te popular actors perform in their country.<br><br>
+It would now be interesting to explore in which countries the most popular actors perform in or if the popular actors perform in their country.<br><br>
     Below, you can see an interactive scatter plot that show the relationship between the popularity of actors with the country where they have performed to realize a movie.
 You can select the type of popularity score used to evaluate an actor's
     popularity: the <b>opinion score</b> (extracted from Part 1), the <b>award score</b> (extracted from Part 2), and the